clementpoiret/nixos-vps-install-script/README.md

 This guide explains how to install NixOS on a Contabo VPS using BTRFS subvolumes and a proper partition scheme.

-Although this guide can be used on any distant machine, it heavily suppose you have access to a Rescue System, i.e. that you can boot an OS on your VPS without using its main drive (e.g. `/dev/sda` in the current template).
+Although this guide can be used on any distant machine, it heavily supposes you have access to a Rescue System, i.e. that you can boot an OS on your VPS without using its main drive (e.g. `/dev/sda` in the current template).